stjudecloud/docs/docs/guides/data/command-line.md

     ![](../../images/guides/data/retinoblastoma-request-name.png)

-2. Open up your terminal application and select the cloud workspace relevant to your data request as specified in [selecting-a-project]{role="ref"}.
+2. Open up your terminal application and select the cloud workspace relevant to your data request.
 For instance, in this case we would type `#!bash dx select "Retinoblastoma Data"`.

     ![](../../images/guides/data/select-retinoblastoma.png)